Heinrich Häberlin: Professional life

 While in office he was in charge of the Justice and Police Department.
 During his time in the Federal Council, he was President of the Swiss Confederation in 1926 and 1931.

 Häberlin was to a large extent instrumental in the unification of criminal law.
 Characteristic of his tenure were particularly two rejected laws by the people for the expansion of state security laws, which became known as Lex Häberlin I and II.
 The purpose of these proposed laws was to protect the civil and democratic state against extremist influences.
-And in the wake of the rise of Nazism in Germany, he strongly condemned fascist and Nazi totalitarianism based on his democratic-liberal attitude and was warning of the danger of Hitler’s martial aspirations as early as 1932.
+And in the wake of the rise of Nazism in Germany, he strongly condemned fascist and Nazi totalitarianism based on his democratic-liberal attitude and was warning of the danger of Hitler's martial aspirations as early as 1932.
 Moreover, he was highly regarded for his expertise in his chosen field, the sharpness and preciseness of his dialectic skills, wit and humour.

-He was known for having a strong sense of justice, whether royalty, upper class, or common people, he treated them all equally.
-With the collapse of the Austro-Hungarian empire, Kaiser Karl I. and his wife Zita von Bourbon-Parma went into exile in Switzerland.
-Kaiser Karl I. gave his word of honor to the Swiss authorities to give notification in case of any intentions of travelling abroad, however, he broke it twice and went to Hungary in a futile attempt to restore the monarchy and to regain power over his lost empire.
-After that, based on Häberlin’s initiative, the whole family and entourage were no longer granted asylum in Switzerland due to their violation of Swiss asylum law and were asked to leave.
+As the President of the Board of Trustees of Pro Juventute, he described the Yenish people as "a dark spot in our proud Swiss culture" in a brochure published in 1927, advocating for their elimination.
+Dispensaries, teachers, pastors, and non-profit organizations provided support to the foundation.
+While the legislation provided certain boundaries, these limits were often disregarded, leading to open illegality.
+With the collapse of the Austro-Hungarian Empire, Emperor Charles I and his wife Zita von Bourbon-Parma went into exile in Switzerland.
+Charles gave his word of honor to the Swiss authorities to give notification in case of any intentions of travelling abroad, however, he broke it twice and went to Hungary in a futile attempt to restore the monarchy and to regain power over his lost empire.
+After that, based on Häberlin's initiative, the whole family and entourage were no longer granted asylum in Switzerland due to their violation of Swiss asylum law and were asked to leave.
 Nevertheless, when one of the children of Empress Zita came down with appendectomy and needed to undergo surgery in Zürich, Häberlin granted them visa extensions for the time being.